The Process

 The NOIM must be lodged no later than 1 month before your ceremony date and no sooner than 18 months before your ceremony date.

 I am also required to sight photo ID and proof of birth.
-Usually, a Passport will do the trick, but a combo of your Birth Certificate and Driver’s License is also great!
+Usually, a Passport will do the trick, but a combo of your Birth Certificate and Driver’s Licence is also great!
 If applicable, I may need to sight other ID documents such as proof of any prior marriages ending.

 Photo credit: Benny Wylde